gusztimm/semanticanomalydetection-masterthesis/README.md

 The ranks are stored in the KnowledgeBase class.

+<b>Main files affected:</b><br>
+knowledgebase/knowledgebase.py<br>

 ### Knowledge Record Confidence

 In the KnowledgeBase class, the anomaly checking functions (has_xxx_violation etc.) have been extended with an if-clause checking for the filter_heuristics_cscore option.
 If it is active, then the confidence scores are collected for all knowledge records supporting and contradicting concerning a certain verb pair.
 The anomaly is only reported if the score of supporting records is higher than the rank of contradicting records.

+<b>Main files affected:</b><br>
+knowledgebase/knowledgebase.py<br>
+knowledgebase_population/linguisticpopulator.py (for score calculation)

 ### Anomaly Classification

+The anomaly classification is executed by running anomalyclassifier.py in the root folder.
+To make all necessary calculations, a .ser file is required as input, which is produced by the synthetic evaluation as output.

+<b>Main files affected:</b><br>
+anomalyclassifier.py